Modules over orders, conjugacy classes of integral matrices, and abelian varieties over finite fields: Conjugacy classes of semisimple integral matrices

 \section{Conjugacy classes of semisimple integral matrices}

-Let $A$ and $B$ be two square matrices with integer coefficients, both of dimension $r$.
-Recall that $A$ and $B$ are $\Z$-conjugate if there exists a matrix~$P$ in $\GL_r(\Z)$ such that $PA=BP$.
-We will write $A \sim_\Z B$.
-If $A$ and $B$ are $\Z$-conjugate then they have the same minimal and characteristic polynomials.
+Let~$A$ and~$B$ be two square matrices with integer coefficients, both of dimension~$r$.
+Recall that~$A$ and~$B$ are~$\Z$-conjugate if there exists a matrix~$P$ in~$\GL_r(\Z)$ such that~$PA=BP$, in which case we will write~$A \sim_\Z B$.
+If~$A$ and~$B$ are~$\Z$-conjugate then they have the same minimal and characteristic polynomials.